Fishing in the Sunshine State

 Big Game Fishing Florida

-Although there is no lack of spectacular freshwater opportunities in the state, saltwater fishing the Sunshine State seems owns the spotlight.
+Although there is no lack of spectacular freshwater opportunities in the state, saltwater fishing the Sunshine State seems to own the spotlight.
 Florida holds more saltwater world-record catches than any other state – or even country!
 Literally, hundreds upon hundreds of line class, length, and weight records are maintained by anglers in the state, and more are made every day!

 The combination of a warm climate, currents from the gulf, and a booming industry have created the perfect storm for variety and abundant catches.